 Pool skimmers play a significant role in catching large debris in your pool water, so your new pool skimmer must be installed correctly.
-In this article, I will walk you through step-by-step on installing your new pool skimmer for an in-ground pool and above ground pool.
-I will also advise you where to place the pool skimmer and how far above the waterline it should sit.
+In this article, I will walk you through installing your new pool skimmer for an inground and above ground pool.
+I will also advise where to place the pool skimmer and how far it should sit above the waterline.

 - There are pool skimmers for inground and above ground pools.